FAQ

 • pause screen and profile controls

-• Board Simulator for testing piece interactions in the Unity Editor without physical hardware
+• Board Simulator (Unity only) for testing Piece interactions without physical hardware

 • sample scenes demonstrating common usage patterns